A Generic Transformation for Optimal Node Repair in MDS Array Codes over $\mathbf{F}_2$: Preliminaries

-Note that we only focus on binary MDS codes in this paper, therefore, all the scalars, vectors, and matrices are binary.
-First of all, we fix some notations, which will be used throughout this note. \begin{itemize} \item ``$a+b$" is computed modulo 2 if $a,b\in \mathbf{F}_2$, i.e., ``$+$" is just the XOR operation in this case. \item A lowercase letter in bold (for example, $\mathbf{a}$) denotes a binary column vector. \item For any two binary column vectors $\mathbf{a}=(a_0, \cdots, a_{n-1})\top$ and $\mathbf{b}=(b_0, \cdots, b_{n-1})\top$ of length $n$, $\mathbf{a}+\mathbf{b}$ is defined as
+In this paper, we only focus on binary MDS array codes, i.e., $\mathbf{F}_2$-linear MDS code over $\mathbf{F}_2^{\alpha}$ for some integer $\alpha$, which is called the \textit{sub-packetization level}, thus all the scalars, vectors, and matrices are binary.
+First of all, we fix some notations, which will be used throughout this paper. \begin{itemize} \item ``$+$" is just the XOR operation in ``$a+b$" for $a,b\in \mathbf{F}_2$. \item A lowercase letter in bold (for example, $\mathbf{a}$) denotes a binary column vector. \item $[i,j)$ denotes the set $\{i,i+1,\cdots,j-1\}$ for any two integers $i<j$. \end{itemize}